Next-generation lithography

 Next-generation lithography or NGL is a term used in integrated circuit manufacturing to describe the lithography technologies in development which are intended to replace current techniques.
+Driven by Moore's law in the semiconductor industries, the shrinking of the chip size and critical dimension continues.
 The term applies to any lithography method which uses a shorter-wavelength light or beam type than the current state of the art, such as X-ray lithography, electron beam lithography, focused ion beam lithography, and nanoimprint lithography.
 The term may also be used to describe techniques which achieve finer resolution features from an existing light wavelength.

 Many technologies once termed "next generation" have entered commercial production, and open-air photolithography, with visible light projected through hand-drawn photomasks, has gradually progressed to deep-UV immersion lithography using optical proximity correction, inverse lithography technology, off-axis illumination, phase-shift masks, double patterning, and multiple patterning.
 In the late 2010s, the combination of many such techniques was able to achieve features on the order of 20 nm with the 193 nm-wavelength ArF excimer laser in the 14 nm, 10 nm and 7 nm processes, though at the cost of adding processing steps and therefore cost.

 13.5 nm extreme ultraviolet (EUV) lithography, long considered a leading candidate for next-generation lithography, began to enter commercial mass-production in 2018.
 As of 2021, Samsung and TSMC were gradually phasing EUV lithography into their production lines, as it became economical to replace multiple processing steps with single EUV steps.
 As of the early 2020s, many EUV techniques are still in development and many challenges remain to be solved, positioning EUV lithography as being in transition from "next generation" to "state of the art."